 Julia performs due diligence in connection with mergers and acquisitions when the stock or assets of government contractors are being acquired.
 As part of this due diligence, when representing the buyer, she reviews the target company’s compliance with its government contracts, identifies any areas of risk or significant liability and assists in the drafting and negotiation of government contracts-related representations and warranties and other key clauses in the purchase agreement and disclosure schedules.
 When representing the seller, Julia assists with responding to due diligence requests and preparing disclosure schedules.
 Julia also helps clients with requesting a novation of contracts to a successor-in-interest and other post-acquisition notices.

 Prior to joining Foley, Julia worked at a law firm in Washington, D.C. where she gained experience in the areas of bid protests and small business protests, government contract claims and appeals, investigations, government procurement regulations and compliance requirements and litigation.

 Julia received a Best Lawyers: Ones to Watch recognition for Corporate Law (2023).
 She was also named to the Washington, D.C.
-Super Lawyers list as a Rising Star in Government Contracts for 2018 to 2021.
+Super Lawyers list as a Rising Star in Government Contracts for 2018 to 2022.

 Julia is admitted to practice in the District of Columbia, Virginia, the U.S. Supreme Court, the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Appeals for the District of Columbia, the U.S. Court of Federal Claims, the U.S. District Court for the District of Columbia, and the U.S. District Court for the Eastern District of Virginia.
 She is a Vice Chair of the Contract Claims & Dispute Resolution Committee of the American Bar Association's Section of Public Contract Law.